How to cope if your child has been diagnosed with autism

 What is autism spectrum disorder (ASD)?

-Autism spectrum disorder is a developmental condition that is characterised by impaired social skills, a range of repetitive behaviours and barriers to effective communication.
+Autism spectrum disorder is a group of developmental conditions that are characterised by impaired social and communication skills, as well as behavioural changes.
 There is no cure, but there are ways parents can learn to cope.

 Take the following autism signs and symptoms seriously: